RhamzHam/cs-132-Paniki/README.md

 ## 📦 Prerequisites

+The website is contained in the "bat" folder

 Before running the project locally, ensure you have the following installed:

 - **Node.js** (v18 or higher recommended): [Download Node.js](https://nodejs.org/)